litefeel/Sublime-ClassName/README.md

-Sublime-ClassName
+ClassName
 =============
-sublime-ClassName is a tiny and simple plugin for [Sublime Text](http://www.sublimetext.com) .
+ClassName is a tiny and simple plugin for [Sublime Text](http://www.sublimetext.com) .
 It copy class full name and package path to clipboard.

 Usage